Get Help from the ITS Help Desk

 Data Governance and Information Security

-UH is subject to many different laws and regulations involving protection of sensitive information.
+UH is subject to many different laws and regulations involving the protection of sensitive information.
 The UH Data Governance Program (EP 2.215) provides oversight for the management of Institutional Data across the UH System and the UH Information Security Program and Data Classification Categories (EP 2.214) provides guidance on protecting UH sensitive data in compliance with the various regulations.
-This spring, a team comprised of the UH Data Governance Director, UH Chief Information Security Officer, Associate General Counsel, HIPAA Compliance Officer, and web accessibility coordinator will be hosting an online webcast – the date and time of the webcast will be posted online at:
+This fall, a team comprised of the UH Data Governance Director, UH Chief Information Security Officer, Associate General Counsel, and web accessibility coordinator will be hosting an online webcast – the date and time of the webcast will be posted online at:

 If your department is interested in a tailored presentation to address your unit’s specific concerns, please send an email with your request to: email@example.com

 Multi-Factor Authentication (MFA) is available for all UH students, faculty, and staff.
-Several services require the use of MFA in order to help better ensure the security of personally identifiable information (PII), including confidential student information (through Banner 9 Admin Pages) and your own personal information (the new statewide Payroll system – Hawaii Information Portal or HIP, and the upcoming PeopleSoft HR 9.2 self-service).
+Several services require the use of MFA in order to help better ensure the security of personally identifiable information (PII), including confidential student information (through Banner 9 Admin Pages) and your own personal information (the statewide Payroll system – Hawaii Information Portal or HIP, and the upcoming PeopleSoft HR 9.2 self-service).
 We encourage all faculty and staff to sign up for MFA.

 Information Technology Services Projects